 (ii) For Type 2 or 2HS splices, splices of each steel reinforcing bar using the fabricator-prepared steel reinforcing bars, tested in staticmonotonic tension, develop 100 percent of the specified tensile strength of the steel reinforcing bar and 125 percent of the specified yield strength of the reinforcing bar for use under the IBC or IRC.
-The Type 2HS splice shall additionally develop strain in tension in the reinforcing bar as specified in Table 7.
 This may be demonstrated in test report(s) submitted to the code official.
 These tests should be conducted prior to commencement, and periodically throughout the duration, of the jobsite preparation of the ends of the steel reinforcing bars.
 The frequency of the tensile tests shall be acceptable to the registered design professional for the building project, and to the applicable code official.